Category

 Training is provided by PAT National certified trainers through a video platform.
 The Foundational and Model Implementation training runs over a two-week period with a mixture of live virtual sessions and independent modules.
 Registration for training is available for affiliate parent educators on the PAT Website.

-An additional 20 hours of ongoing, annual professional development is required for all parent educators in order to maintain their PAT certification.
+An additional 20 hours of ongoing, annual professional development is required for all parent educators to maintain their PAT certification.

 https://parentsasteachers.org/